 ODL Live does an intelligent allocation of server CPU resources for models in parallel (e.g. for independent teams or different cities), to minimise server hosting costs.
 CPU processing time is assigned to routing models based on their relative need – e.g. larger models or models with new jobs require more CPU time than small or slow-changing models.
 A relatively modest virtual server with a fixed rental cost can therefore run many routing models in parallel (greatly exceeding the number of CPU cores on the server).

 ODL Live is designed to minimise hosting data transfer costs.
 The mature hosting providers – AWS, Azure etc – can charge for data transfer across their internal network.
 The communication between ODL Live and its back-end database is engineered to minimise data transfer costs, for example by caching data and throttling solution updates to the database.

 ODL Live is available as a RESTful JSON webservice built to modern web-programming standards, based on the standard HTTP methods (GET, PUT, POST, DELETE).
 It supports simple data syncing between systems – you push data changes (new jobs, vehicle events) to the webservice from your order processing systems either incrementally as they happen, or refresh all data every minute or so, or use a combination syncing strategy.
 Data objects (vehicles, jobs) can be stored directly using the primary key ids from your own system, making syncing easy.
 Webhooks can be configured to call back to your system and tell it when planned routes have changed.

-Support - including initial system setup.
-Charged by the minute, using a rate equivalent to GBP £85 per hour.
+Support.
+Charged by the minute, using a rate equivalent to USD $110 per hour.

 If you’d like to discuss ODL Live further, would like to see your data modelled through our ODL Live Simulator, or would like a pdf copy of the extensive documentation (including walkthroughs), then please contact us.